Scholarships and Honor Socieites

 The Prestigious Scholarships Office provides detailed information on the scholarships and their application processes:

 - National - The programs listed in this section primarily cover studies in the U.S. They include scholarships for undergraduates as well as students looking to go to graduate school.

 - International - The opportunities in this section involve studying in a particular country or institution outside of the U.S. They are mostly for students who are interested in going to graduate school abroad.
 The Boren Scholarship is the only exception.
 It is for both undergraduates and graduate studies.

 For information or to apply, please contact Scott Palmer, Prestigious Scholarships Advisor:

 - Phone: (530) 752-9272

 The most prestigious scholarship on the UC Davis campus, the Regents Scholarship is awarded to students based solely on their academic and personal achievements.
-If you will enter UC Davis as a freshman or junior transfer, or if you are a continuing student entering your junior year, you are eligible for this scholarship and its associated privileges.
+If you will enter UC Davis as a freshman or junior transfer, you are eligible for this scholarship and its associated privileges.